 The company also wanted to make sure that their highest spending customers from particular geographical areas saw their best offers.
 So they used OptinMonster’s geo-location targeting feature to achieve this.
 The result?
 A 6500% increase in international conversions.

-To put this into action for your business, create your campaign as usual, then go to Display Rules » Who should see the campaign?
-Enable the Visitors from a specific physical location rule.
+To put this into action for your business, create your campaign as usual, then go to Display Rules » If… and choose the location you want to apply.
+If you want to add or exclude a specific country, type it in the box.

 9. Digital Marketer Exit-Intent® Popup Design